Uttar Pradesh: Two women dead as man rams car into them after molestation attempt

 Bulandshahr Senior Superintendent of Police N Kolanchi, however, said one person had been arrested, according to ANI.
 “We have registered a case under sections for molestation and attempt to murder,” he said.

-Kolanchi said the woman who was allegedly molested said the man asked to sit in his car.
-When she refused to, the man allegedly ran over her family members.
+Kolanchi said the woman who was allegedly molested said the man asked her to sit in his car.
+When she refused to, he allegedly ran over her family members.
 Kolanchi said CCTV footage does not appear to show the molestation attempt, but an investigation is under way.

-The CCTV footage reportedly shows the car moving at high speed and hitting the two women.
-A group of people are seen gathering around the two women as the car sped away.
+The CCTV footage reportedly showed the car driving at high speed and hitting the two women.
+Then a group of people was seen gathering around the two women as the car sped away.